-- About safe and unsafe exposure to the sun, and how to reduce the risk of sun damage, including skin cancer. - The importance of sufficient good-quality sleep for good health, and that a lack of sleep can affect weight, mood and ability to learn. - About dental health and the benefits of good oral hygiene and dental flossing, including regular check-ups at the dentist. - About personal hygiene and germs including bacteria and viruses, how they are spread and treated, and the importance of hand washing. - The facts and science relating to immunisation and vaccination. - Basic first aid
+- About safe and unsafe exposure to the sun, and how to reduce the risk of sun damage, including skin cancer. - The importance of sufficient good-quality sleep for good health, and that a lack of sleep can affect weight, mood and ability to learn. - About dental health and the benefits of good oral hygiene and dental flossing, including regular check-ups at the dentist. - About personal hygiene and germs including bacteria and viruses, how they are spread and treated, and the importance of hand washing. - The facts and science relating to immunisation and vaccination.

+Basic first aid

-- How to make a clear and efficient call to emergency services if necessary. - Concepts of basic first-aid, for example dealing with common injuries, including head injuries.
+- 7.8.
+By the end of primary school, pupils will know: - How to make a clear and efficient call to emergency services if necessary. - Concepts of basic first-aid, for example dealing with common injuries, including head injuries.